Stictoptera hironsi

-Stictoptera hironsi, the St. Valentine's Day moth, is a moth of the family Noctuidae.
+Stictoptera hironsi, the St. Valentine's Day moth, is a moth of the family Euteliidae.
 It was described by L. K. Barnett, C. W. Emms and J. D. Holloway in 1998 and is endemic to the Chagos Archipelago in the Indian Ocean.

 The larvae probably feed on Calophyllum inophyllum.

 Etymology

 The capture of one of the paratypes on February 14 led to the species being described as the St Valentine's Day moth.